Waste Water Treatment Facility

 What Are The Next Steps In The Process?

-- Installation To Connect To System: The Town will establish a listing of local Contractors who can install the sewer system components on your property and connect to the Town’s lateral at the ROW.
-The Town will provide you with this listing of Contractors.
-The Town will provide the contractors with the pre-approved installation methods which are established in the Sewer Use Ordinance.
+Installation To Connect To System: There are Local Contractors who can install the sewer system components on your property and connect to the Town’s lateral at the ROW.
+The contractors must install using the pre-approved installation methods which are established in the Sewer Use Ordinance.

-- Payment & Financing of Installation: The Town is looking into options for payment and financing for the installation and connection of your system.
-These details will be provided under separate correspondence.
+Payment & Financing of Installation: The Town has options for payment and financing for the installation and connection of your system.